 Key studies: systematic literature reviews and meta-analyses

-Nut consumption and cognitive function: a systematic review.
-(2019)
+Nut consumption and cognitive function: A systematic review.
+(Arias-Fernandez et al, 2019)

 Systematic review finds daily nut consumption in the context of a healthy diet has positive effects on the cognitive function in adults.

-Diet and the risk of unipolar depression in adults: a systematic review of cohort studies.
-(2013)
+Diet and the risk of unipolar depression in adults: A systematic review of cohort studies.
+(Sanhueza et al, 2013)

 A diet rich in folate, omega-3 fatty acids, olive oil, fish, fruits, vegetables and nuts may have a protective effect against depression, although the evidence is currently insufficient to establish an independent protective role for nuts alone.

 Recent advances on the effect of nut consumption on cognitive improvement.
 (Wu et al, 2023).

 This review article summarises the effect of nut consumption on oxidative stress, inflammation, and the gut microbiota, which all impact cognitive function.
 It outlines findings from observational studies, suggesting nut consumption is linked with a lower incidence of cognitive disorders.
 The researchers also outline the potential biological mechanisms behind this, including the synergistic action between all nut constituents, such as unsaturated fatty acids, bioactive peptides, and polyphenols.
 They say that further large-scale clinical trials are still required in this area.

 Higher versus lower nut consumption and changes in cognitive performance over two years in a population at risk of cognitive decline: A cohort study.
 (Ni et al, 2023).